fbpx Skip to Content

 Using Stem Cuttings

 1. It’s time to get a stem cutting for propagation.
 To get a cutting, you need to prune one from your Philodendron melanochrysum plant.
 Always use pruning scissors.
-The stem cutting you prune should be somewhere between two and four inches in length.
+The stem cutting you prune should be between two and four inches long.
 This is so it’s able to take root.
 Make sure you cut the stem cutting right above a leaf node.
 There should be two leaves on the cutting, if not more.

 4. When your stem cutting callouses, it’s ready to plant.
 Make a small hole in the soil that will fit your cutting.
 Place the stem cutting in this hole.